Optimizing Winograd Convolution on ARMv8 processors: Conclusion and future work

-In this work, we have presented a fused method to efficiently implement Winograd Convolution to better utilize cache locality on ARMv8 CPUs.
-By employing highly optimized transformation kernels at the assembly level, our approach significantly alleviates the overhead of stride memory access caused by transforming data into the GEMM format.
-The carefully crafted GEMM micro-kernel, utilizing a ping-pong technique, maintains continuous memory access during computation due to our customized data layout, greatly improving computational efficiency.
+In this work, we introduce a fused method for efficiently implementing Winograd Convolution on ARMv8 CPUs, aiming to maximize cache locality through a fully integrated approach.
+We implement the core micro-kernels in AArch64 assembly, enabling architecture-specific optimizations.
+By employing highly optimized transformation kernels, our approach significantly reduces the overhead caused by strided memory access during data transformation into a GEMM-friendly format.
+A carefully designed GEMM micro-kernel, combined with a ping-pong technique and a customized data layout, maintains continuous memory access throughout computation and thus boosts throughput.

 Given the unique characteristics of ConvNet dimensions, we have specifically addressed edge cases that may occur in the $K$ and $C$ dimensions.
 Furthermore, as $T$ decreases, the overhead of handling edge cases becomes more pronounced.
 To address this, we provide two types of micro-kernels.
 While a micro-kernel with a larger $\alpha$ can result in reduced arithmetic intensity due to the increased occurrence of edge cases, our dual micro-kernel strategy effectively mitigates this issue.